PandABlocks/PandABlocks-server/docs/commands.rst

     launched) with the current state.
 Returns after a file system ``sync`` call, so it is safe to power-off the system after this command has completed.

+``*CLOCK_FREQ?``
+    Returns currently configured FPGA clock frequency as used to convert between times in natural units and times in clock ticks.